Progeria: Treatment

 Farnesyltransferase inhibitors (FTIs) are drugs that inhibit the activity of an enzyme needed to make a link between progerin proteins and farnesyl groups.
 This link generates the permanent attachment of the progerin to the nuclear rim.
 In progeria, cellular damage can occur because that attachment occurs, and the nucleus is not in a normal state.
 Lonafarnib is an FTI, which means it can avoid this link, so progerin can not remain attached to the nucleus rim, and it now has a more normal state.

 Studies of sirolimus, an mTOR Inhibitor, demonstrate that it can minimize the phenotypic effects of progeria fibroblasts.
 Other observed consequences of its use are abolishing nuclear blebbing, degradation of progerin in affected cells, and reducing insoluble progerin aggregates formation.
 These results have been observed only in vitro and are not the results of any clinical trial, although it is believed that the treatment might benefit HGPS patients.

-Recently, it has been demonstrated that the CRM1 protein (a key component of the nuclear export machinery in mammmalian) is upregulated in HGPS cells, wich drives to the abnormal localization of NES containing proteins from the nucleus to the cytoplasm.
+Recently, it has been demonstrated that the CRM1 protein (a key component of the nuclear export machinery in mammalian) is upregulated in HGPS cells, which drives to the abnormal localization of NES containing proteins from the nucleus to the cytoplasm.
 Moreover, the inhibition of CRM1 in HGPS alleviates the associated-senescence phenotype as well as the mitochondrial function (an important determinant in senescence) and lysosome content.
 These results are under in vivo validation with selinexor (a more suitable CRM1 inhibitor for human use).

 Prognosis

-As there is no known cure, few people with progeria exceed 13 years of age.
+As there is no known cure, the average life expectancy of people with progeria is 13 years, as of 2003.
 At least 90 percent of patients die from complications of atherosclerosis, such as heart attack or stroke.

 Mental development is not adversely affected; in fact, intelligence tends to be average to above average.
 With respect to the features of aging that progeria appears to manifest, the development of symptoms is comparable to aging at a rate eight to ten times faster than normal.
 With respect to those that progeria does not exhibit, patients show no neurodegeneration or cancer predisposition.
 They also do not develop conditions that are commonly associated with accumulation of damage, such as cataracts (caused by UV exposure) and osteoarthritis.